equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 ## Thoughts So Far

-Using Astro 2.0 changed my view, previously I only really used Astro for simplistic sites where content doesn't really change but with the addition of content collections & type schemas it really is nice to work with.
+Using Astro 2.0 changed my view, previously I only really used Astro for simplistic sites where content doesn't really change but with the addition of content collections & automatic generation of types it really is nice to work with.

 <i class="fa fa-link"></i> <a href="https://astro.build/blog/astro-2/" target="_blank" rel="noopener noreferrer">Astro Blog - Introducing Astro 2.0</a>